Digging into D-DAY: how UAS laser scanning helps to find WW2 buried structures

 In a field, not far away from Omaha beach, Josh Gates, presenter of the US TV show “Expedition Unknown”, is seeking new World War 2 buried sites.

-With the help of the British amateur military historian Gary Sterne, and Isabelle Heitz from Aird’eco-Drone, they use UAS LiDAR mapping technology to discover a German bunker.
+With the help of the British amateur military historian Gary Sterne, and UAV LiDAR pilot Isabelle Heitz from Aird’eco-Drone, they use UAS laser scanning technology to discover a German bunker.

 LiDAR is a laser mapping technology fitting archaeology needs.
 In this episode, Isabelle Heitz scans the field during 7 hours with her drone and YellowScan Surveyor LiDAR system attached underneath.
-YellowScan Surveyor system emits 300.000 pulses of lights per second and allows the generation of a pointcloud (million of points) tranformed into a map.
+YellowScan Surveyor system emits 300.000 pulses of lights per second.
+This allow the generation of a pointcloud (million of points) tranformed into a map.

-Trees and vegetation are removed to get bare earth and identify potential old structures, invisible to the naked eye.
-What follows is helpful to understand why LiDAR is used by archaeologists to find old remains covered by dense vegetation.
+Once UAS laser scanning operation is done, trees and vegetation are removed.
+With bare earth model obtained, the team can identify potential old structures, invisible to the naked eye.
+What follows is helpful to understand why LiDAR is used by archaeologists.
+They use UAS laser scanning to find old remains covered by dense vegetation.

 Sneak a peek!